mikelorant/committed/README.md

 - Formats body width to 72 characters
 - Best practise recommendations

+## Purpose

+The benefits of high quality commits are well documented however the tooling to follow these practises has been lacking.
+In most cases you are either providing a single line commit message or forced into a full screen editor which has no knowledge of recommended Git practises.

+It is common to accidentally commit to the wrong branch or use the incorrect author name.
+Improving clarity of commits with emojis or detailed messages is often frustrating.

+For many, knowing what makes a good commit is not even thought about.

+Committed attempts to solve these problems by first educating on best practises.
+It then helps guide and enforce these de factor standards while showing how the commit will end up being displayed to other users.

+The interface does not take over the sceen or force switching to another application.
+All actions are done with the keyboard which is consistent with the Git command which is often used before the actual commit.
+Having an editor which allows for more advanced cursor movement and editing assists with revising rather than accepting what has already been written.

+These capabilities all contribute to helping create a commit message that is useful.

 ## Compatibility

 Terminals render emojis differently and this makes alignment of borders